 Ordering an LED by the wattage isn’t the recommended practice, ideally you want the lowest wattage, with the highest lumens as this will give you a higher efficacy.
 Efficacy is the lighting term for energy efficiency as it considers other factors such as the light output ratio.
 Light output ratio is the percentage of light that the lamp or light fitting emits, a halogen used to have a light output ratio of 0.9 as the 10% of the light got wasted in the reflector, while an LED lamp is usually 1.0 as 100% of the light gets emitted.

 The colour temperature of a light is measured in Kelvin (K) and indicates how warm or cool the light appears.
+Choosing the right light colour is important for different kitchen tasks and atmospheres, as it can impact both functionality and mood.
 For kitchen lights, you want to choose a light that matches your design.

 A warm colour temperature is softer on the eyes but can produce an orange tone.
 A light with a colour temperature of 2700K is known as extra warm white and is similar to a halogen or incandescent.
 The most popular choice of colour temperature in the modern age is 3000K, which is known as warm white, this is whiter and clearer than 2700K but not as harsh as 4000K, which is known as cool white.
 If in doubt go with 3000K which is usually a good choice for most kitchens.